devsoc-unsw/structs.sh/README.md

 ### Running the app with Docker

 1. `cd` into the project root directory
-2. Run `docker-compose up --build`.
-The frontend should be accesible at `localhost:3000`
+2. Run `docker-compose up --build` The frontend should be accesible at `localhost:3000`.
+The debugger server should be accessible at `localhost:5000`.

 ## Documentation